lemonhandgrenade/hp-datapack/README.md

 WIP

 ## Bugs/Additions
-- If you have Any bugs about the datapack feel free to report [here][issue].
+- If you find any bugs in the datapack feel free to report [here][issue].
 - If you find any optimisations or want to propose an addition to the code please create a new pull request [here][pull].

 ## License